Samuel Peck (daguerreotypist): Music Hall

 In 1860 Peck built the Music Hall in New Haven; the building was later named the Grand Opera House, which burned down in a fire in 1915.
 The Grand Opera House was used for social functions, political meetings, and religious meetings for 50 years and was important to the city of New Haven.

 Collections

-Work by Samuel Peck and Samuel Peck & Co. are in Harvard University's Houghton Library collection, including a daguerrotype portrait in one of Peck and Halvorsen's thermoplastic cases; as well as in the collection at the Smithsonian American Art Museum.
-The New Haven Museum and Historical Society has an entire collection of Peck's daguerrotype cases.
+Work by Samuel Peck and Samuel Peck & Co. are in Harvard University's Houghton Library collection, including a daguerreotype portrait in one of Peck and Halvorsen's thermoplastic cases; as well as in the collection at the Smithsonian American Art Museum.
+The New Haven Museum and Historical Society has an entire collection of Peck's daguerreotype cases.